 Since I have been living abroad I miss… everything!

 When I go back to Italy I can stay hours in a supermarket enjoying all the delicious products we have!
 But…a good mozzarella with some slices of prosciutto di parma they are still in my dreams!

 Passatelli is a typical dish of the region of my family, Emilia-Romagna, near the border with Marche region.
 I’m very affectionate to this recipe because it reminds me when I was a little girl watching my grandmother (she is now 93 years old!) preparing fresh pasta on her huge wooden board.
-She thought me all the secrets of her kitchen and it was a special moment where she was telling me her stories about her life during the war, how she met my grandfather and how it is important to know how to cook to be fully appreciated by a man (this is very typical “Italian style”… a very strong feeling owned by previous generations, but I have to say that.. it’s true! )
+She thought me all the secrets of her cooking and it was a special moment where she was telling me her stories about her life during the war, how she met my grandfather and how it is important to know how to cook in order to be fully appreciated by a man (this is very typical “Italian style”… a very strong feeling owned by previous generations, but I have to say that.. it’s true! )

 It’s easy to prepare Passatelli even if the broth takes time, so if you decide to follow the recipe start to cook the day before.

 You need few inexpensive and easy to buy ingredients to prepare this recipe and it really heats up during the danish looooooong winter.